qqttss/whinepad/README.md

 How to use it?

-1) Clone the ripo to your local drive.
+1) Clone the ripo to your local drive: git clone https://github.com/qqttss/whinepad.git

 2) Install yarn first: npm install -g yarnpkg